-Saadia Bhatty is an attorney admitted to the New York bar and counsel in the International Dispute Resolution (IDR) team of Gide’s London office.
-She advises and represents States and private entities on a wide range of contentious and non-contentious international dispute resolution law matters, in particular in international commercial and investment arbitrations and other public international law matters.
-Saadia has acted as counsel in investment and commercial arbitration proceedings conducted under the rules of various institutions, dealing with the laws of both civil and common-law jurisdictions.
+Saadia Bhatty is an attorney admitted to the New York bar and an Avocat au Barreau de Paris.
+She is counsel in the International Dispute Resolution (IDR) team of Gide’s London office and advises and represents States and private entities on a wide range of contentious and non-contentious international dispute resolution law matters, in particular in international commercial and investment arbitrations and other public international law matters (including advice on treaty and legislation drafting).

-A graduate from Harvard Law School and the Paris 1 Panthéon-Sorbonne University in Paris, and the Ecole Normale Supérieure, Saadia regularly writes articles, lectures in top universities in France and the UK, and acts as an arbitrator in international arbitration and public international law moot court competitions.
-She also speaks at conferences for international arbitration practitioners.
+A graduate from Harvard Law School, the Paris I Panthéon-Sorbonne University in Paris, and the Ecole Normale Supérieure, Saadia regularly writes articles, lectures in top universities, trains private practitioners and government officials, and speaks at conferences in international arbitration across the globe.